Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

       ```
       powershell.exe -noexit -file "c:\test\Set-OutlookSignatures.ps1" # adopt the file path as needed
       ```
-   - Mailbox is in Exchange Online and/or the logged-in user has no access to the on-prem Active Directory and/or your environment is cloud only: You need to register an Azure AD application first, because Set-OutlookSignatures needs permissions to access the Graph API.
+   - Mailbox is in Exchange Online and/or the logged-in user has no access to the on-prem Active Directory and/or your environment is cloud only: You need to register an Entra ID/Azure AD application first, because Set-OutlookSignatures needs permissions to access the Graph API.
-     1. An Azure AD administrator needs to register Set-OutlookSignatures as app and provide admin consent for the required permissions.
+     1. An Entra ID/Azure AD administrator needs to register Set-OutlookSignatures as app and provide admin consent for the required permissions.
 See the file '.\config\default graph config.ps1' for details.
      2. Run Set-OutlookSignatures
         - Cloud only, or hybrid without synced Exchange attributes (mail, legacyExchangeDN, msExchRecipientTypeDetails, msExchMailboxGuid, proxyAddresses):
           ```